On Split-State Quantum Tamper Detection and Non-Malleability: Coding-Theoretic Definitions in the Split-State Tampering Model

-We refer to this model as the unentangled $t$-split model, or simply as the unentangled split-state model.
-Note that if each channel $\Lambda_i$ were a deterministic function $f_i$ and the ciphertext were classical, then we we would recover the classical model \cite{LL12}.
-Moreover, we remark that by a standard averaging argument, codes which are secure against this model also capture security in the presence of shared randomness.

-Only recently have adversaries with \emph{quantum capabilities} and \emph{shared entanglement} been considered.
-The works of \cite{ABJ22, Boddu2023SplitState, BBJ23} generalized the definition above to adversaries with an unbounded amount of pre-shared entanglement, a model we refer to as $\lo^t_{*}$.
+If each channel $\Lambda_i$ were a deterministic function $f_i$ and the ciphertext were classical, then we we would recover the classical model \cite{LL12},\footnote{Moreover, codes which are secure against this model also capture security in the presence of shared randomness.} see \cref{fig:splitstate121}. \cite{ABJ22,Boddu2023SplitState,BBJ23} generalized the definition above to adversaries with an unbounded amount of pre-shared entanglement, a model we refer to as $\lo^t_{*}$.